ansys/ansys-sphinx-theme/doc/source/examples.rst

       :link: sphinx-design
       :link-type: ref

-      Examples of the sphinx design rendered using the `ansys-sphinx-theme`.
+      Examples of how the Sphinx design is rendered.

    .. grid-item-card:: :octicon:`book` Jupyter notebook - nbsphinx
       :link: nbsphinx
       :link-type: ref

-      Examples of notebooks rendered using the `ansys-sphinx-theme`.
+      Examples of how notebooks are rendered.

    .. grid-item-card:: :octicon:`link-external` Sphinx gallery
       :link: examples/gallery-examples/index
       :link-type: doc

-      Examples of sphinx gallery rendered using the `ansys-sphinx-theme`.
+      Examples of how the Sphinx gallery is rendered.

    .. grid-item-card:: :octicon:`bookmark` Sphinx autoapi
       :link: sphinx-autoapi
       :link-type: ref

-      Examples of autoapi rendered using the `ansys-sphinx-theme`.
+      Examples of how Sphinx AutoAPI documentation is rendered.

 Documentation components
 ========================

-These examples show how the different documentation components are rendered in the ``ansys-sphinx-theme``.
+These examples show how the Ansys Sphinx Theme renders different documentation components.

 .. grid:: 2